boomerang-io/flow.service.listener/README.md

+# [Deprecated] Boomerang Flow Listener Service <!-- omit in toc -->

 > This service is now deprecated in favor of the Workflow Service v2 API.
 This service is no longer used in v4 of Boomerang Flow

-# Boomerang Flow Listener Service <!-- omit in toc -->

 ## Table of Contents